fpsdf/fpsdf.github.io/_posts/2023-05-02-learning-react-with-a-designers-mindset.md

 ---

-> TL;DR: If you're a designer learning React — you're not behind.
-You're just thinking in components before you even touch code.
+> TL;DR: A designer learning React is not behind.
+They're just thinking in components before they even touch code.